In addition to its prestigious journals,

 4 weeks of receipt—feel free to contact us if you have heard nothing by

-this time.
 When sending by snail mail, please include SASE for reply

 and return of materials and mail to: